reendaextraa01x/storeflow/README.md

 ```

 Open [http://localhost:9002](http://localhost:9002) (or the port specified in your terminal) with your browser to see the result.
 You should be able to sign up for a new account and start using the dashboard.

+---

+## Deployment

+This project is configured for deployment on **Firebase App Hosting**.
+It is not configured for Netlify.

+Follow these steps to deploy your application:

+### 1. Push Your Code to GitHub

+Make sure all your latest code is pushed to a repository on your GitHub account.

+### 2. Connect to Firebase App Hosting

+1.  **Go to the Firebase Console**:
+    -   Navigate to [https://console.firebase.google.com/](https://console.firebase.google.com/) and select your project.

+2.  **Navigate to App Hosting**:
+    -   In the left-hand menu, go to the **Build** > **App Hosting** section.

+3.  **Create a Backend**:
+    -   Click "**Get started**" and follow the prompts to connect your GitHub account.
+    -   Authorize Firebase to access your repositories.
+    -   Select the GitHub repository for your StoreFlow project.
+    -   Follow the on-screen instructions to create your "backend".
+Firebase will automatically detect the `apphosting.yaml` file and configure the build settings.

+4.  **Deploy**:
+    -   Once the backend is created, Firebase App Hosting will automatically build and deploy your application.
+    -   You will be provided with a live URL for your deployed application.

+Any future pushes to your main branch on GitHub will automatically trigger a new deployment.
 # plataforma
 # plataforma
 # plataforma